Rebellions of 1837–1838: Aftermath

-After the rebellions died down, more moderate reformers, such as the political partners Robert Baldwin and Louis-Hippolyte Lafontaine, gained credibility as an alternative voice to the radicals.
-They proved to be influential when the British government sent Lord Durham, a prominent reformer, to investigate the cause of the troubles.
+After the rebellions were suppressed, Robert Baldwin, Louis-Hippolyte Lafontaine and other moderate reformers gained credibility as an alternative voice to the radicals.
+They were influential when the British government sent Lord Durham, a prominent reformer, to investigate the cause of the troubles.
 Among the recommendations in his report was the establishment of responsible government for the colonies, one of the rebels' original demands (although it was not achieved until 1849).
 Durham also recommended the merging of Upper and Lower Canada into a single political unit, the Province of Canada (established through the Act of Union 1840), which became the nucleus for modern-day Canada.
 More controversially, he recommended the government-sponsored cultural assimilation of French Canadians to the English language and culture.
-In fact, the merging of the Upper and Lower Canada was intended to take any form of self-government away from the French Canadians, forcing them into becoming a smaller part of the new, larger, political unit.
+Durham intended the merging of the Upper and Lower Canada to be a way to take any form of self-government away from the French Canadians and make them a smaller part of a new larger political unit.

-In geopolitical terms the Rebellions and the subsequent Patriot War altered the landscape of relations between Britain and British colonial authorities on one hand, and the American government on the other.
-Both nations were dedicated to a peace policy due to a budding financial crisis and to a sense of perceived disadvantage which both felt equally.
-Both were legitimately concerned about the disruption in relations which radical ideas might foment through further rebellion and raids.
-An unprecedented level of cooperation occurred in diplomatic and military circles.
-Far from the Rebellions being entirely domestic events, the administration of American president Martin Van Buren had little choice but to implement mitigating measures on US soil to prevent escalation.
-As they evolved into the Patriot War, the Rebellions contributed to the construction of more recent Anglo-American and Canada-US relations.
+In geopolitical terms, the Rebellions and the subsequent Patriot War altered the landscape of relations between Britain and British colonial authorities on one hand, and the U.S. government on the other.
+They all were dedicated to a peace policy due to a budding financial crisis and to a sense of perceived disadvantage which both felt.
+Both were concerned about the disruption in relations which radical ideas might cause through further rebellion and raids.
+An unprecedented level of cooperation occurred in diplomatic and military circles and the Rebellions were not seen as entirely domestic events.
+The administration of U.S. president Martin Van Buren implemented mitigating measures on US soil to prevent escalation.
+As they evolved into the Patriot War, the Rebellions contributed to the construction of more cooperative Anglo-American and Canada–US relations.

 Legacy

-In 1937, exactly one century after the Rebellion, the names of William Mackenzie and Louis-Joseph Papineau were applied to the Mackenzie–Papineau Battalion or the Mac-Paps, a battalion of officially unrecognised Canadian volunteers who fought on the Republican side in Spain during the Spanish Civil War.
-In memory of their heritage, the group fought to the rallying cry "The Spirit of 1837 Lives on!"
+In 1937, one century after the rebellions, the names of William Mackenzie and Louis-Joseph Papineau were applied to the Mackenzie–Papineau Battalion or the Mac-Paps, a battalion of officially unrecognised Canadian volunteers who fought on the Republican side in Spain during the Spanish Civil War.
+In memory of their heritage, the group fought to the rallying cry "The Spirit of 1837 lives on!"